djberg96/proc-wait3/README.md

 are also harmless, and can be silenced by installing the libbsd-dev package first.

-On Darwin these methods will likely fail with Errno::EINTR unless you pass the WNOHANG flag.
-I am not sure why, I can only speculate that the child is receiving a signal from either the Ruby interpreter or the operating system.
+These methods may fail in conjunction with `fork` with `Errno::EINTR` unless you pass the WNOHANG flag, or explicitly ignore the `SIGCHLD` signal.
+Ruby's own `wait` methods appear to essentially be doing that behind the scenes.

 ## Integration with Ruby's process.c
 I considered simply providing a patch to the core process.c file, but I